Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/explore-object-hierarchy.md

 To find out more about how Slingshot works, you can take a look below.

 ### Users
 In the object hierarchy, the *users* objects represent accounts in Slingshot.
-Every account stores all the information, such as credentials, profile information, settings and content, that is owned by the user.
+Every user can find their own information, such as credentials, profile information, settings and content in their own account.

 - [User](./rest-api/user.md)